Many babies are born with odd head shapes and they naturally sort themselves out into a typical rounded head within about eight weeks.

 If you are concerned about your baby's head shape, a 3D Head Shape Assessment will allow you to make an informed decision and give you peace of mind.

 When a flat spot on a baby’s head is noticed, parents may find conflicting advice on what to do, adding to the anxiety about the shape.

 At Orthokids, we have many years of experience in assessing and treating all types of head shapes.
 We have professional relationships with Cranio-facial surgeons, paediatric physiotherapists, paediatricians and the Royal Children’s Hospital Plagiocephaly clinic and will be able to help you with the right advice.

 All head shape deformities have a natural tendency to improve and every attempt is made to ensure this natural improvement occurs by repositioning the weight of the head off the flat spot.
 When repositioning attempts are exhausted and a significant head shape deformity remains, a cranial re-modelling helmet might be considered.
-See our section on avoiding a flat spot for more information
+See our section on for more information